Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Case Study

 \subsection{Experimental Setup}

 We trained a two-layer RGCN with a hidden size of 128.
 Node features combined 128-dimensional PCA-reduced text embeddings with 16-dimensional type embeddings.
 The model was optimized with AdamW (learning rate $1\times10^{-3}$) for 1,000 epochs using binary cross-entropy with 1:5 negative sampling.
-The data were split into 81\%/9\%/10\% train/validation/test, and experiments were run on a single NVIDIA A100 80GB GPU.
 For the order-aware scoring function, we set $\alpha=0.7$, $\beta=-0.1$, and $\lambda=0.6$.
+All experiments were conducted on a single NVIDIA A100 80GB GPU with a fixed random seed.

+The R-GCN was trained on a randomly selected subset of the positive \textit{has\_Cause} triples, with a disjoint subset used for validation.
+Final performance was evaluated exclusively using three separately constructed fault-scenario queries.
+All instances are treated uniformly, without incorporating severity measures such as RPN to avoid biasing the model towards more severe cases.

-We compare the proposed method with two baselines in terms of the validity of inferred fault cause candidates.
-The first baseline is a state-of-the-art RAG-based approach \citep{bahr2025knowledge}.
+We compare OGPAL with two baselines.
+The first baseline is the RAG-based approach \citep{bahr2025knowledge}.
 The retriever selects the 20 most similar \textit{Failure} entries from the FMEA KG using cosine similarity, and the LLM then generates candidate causes based on these retrieved entries.
-The embedding model is \textit{text-embedding-3-small} and the completion model is \textit{gpt-4o-2024-11-20} \citep{hurst2024gpt}.
-The second baseline is a plain RGCN-based link prediction model \citep{trouillon2016complex}, which uses the same architecture and training procedure as the proposed method but is trained directly on worksheet-level elements without manufacturing-domain conceptualization or the order-aware scoring function.
-To ensure a fair comparison, initial node features are derived from the same text embeddings as the proposed method.
+The second baseline is the RGCN-based link prediction model \citep{trouillon2016complex}, which uses the same architecture and training procedure as OGPAL but is trained directly on worksheet-level elements without manufacturing-domain conceptualization or the order-aware scoring function.
+To ensure a fair comparison, the same \textit{text-embedding-3-small} model is used to generate the original text embeddings for all methods.
+In addition, the same completion model, \textit{gpt-4o-2024-11-20} \citep{hurst2024gpt}, is used wherever LLM-based generation is involved.
+The temperature of all LLM models is fixed to 0 to support reproducible generation.

-We evaluate performance using precision, recall, and F1 score at $n$ (P@$n$, R@$n$, and F1@$n$).
-Equations~\ref{eq:precision}, \ref{eq:recall}, and \ref{eq:f1} define these metrics.
-Let $Q$ be the set of failure scenarios.
-For each $q \in Q$, let $C_q^*$ denote the set of ground-truth causes, and let $(c_{q,1}, c_{q,2}, \dots, c_{q,n})$ denote the ranked list of the top-$n$ predicted candidate causes.
-Let $\mathbf{1}[\cdot]$ be the indicator function, which returns 1 if the condition is true and 0 otherwise.
-To aggregate results across all scenarios, we compute the macro average of each metric over $Q$.
-In the evaluated scenarios, the number of ground-truth causes $|C_q^*|$ varies from 10 to 23.
-To ensure reasonable diagnostic coverage, we set $n$ from 1 to 20.

-In addition to these baselines, we conduct ablation studies by selectively removing manufacturing-domain conceptualization and process-aware graph learning from the proposed method.
-These experiments allow us to isolate and assess the contributions of each component to overall performance.